n64decomp/perfect_dark/README.md

 Camdraw code contains mostly unused code.
 They are functions for editing Perfect Head photos.
 Removing them frees up more memory.

+## AI bytecode and interpreter replaced with ASM

+The retail game implements AI using a bytecode system as described:

+* Byte data representing AI commands is included in the stage's setup file (decomp implements this with C macros).
+* The game engine interprets the bytecode at runtime, using bitwise operations to read each command's type and then execute a handler function based on the type.
+* The handler function typically reads its parameters by doing further bitwise operations, before executing its action.
+* Each handler moves a global "aioffset" forward by the size of the command.

+PDHP does the following:

+* The AI list macros are separated from the setup files.
+* The AI list macros are compiled into the same bytecode as before.
+* A new Python script called ai2asm then reads the compiled bytecode and converts them into assembly statements.
+* The assembly statements are then compiled into machine code.
+* The stage's machine code file is loaded into memory during stage load.
+* When a character's AI is executed, the machine code is executed directly.

+Here's an example of original macros:

+    u8 ailist_0009[] = {
+        set_action(MA_NORMAL, FALSE)
+        set_returnlist(CHR_SELF, GAILIST_IDLE_0009)
+        stop_chr

+        label(0x0c)
+        yield
+        goto_first(0x0c)

+        endlist
+    };

+And here's the ASM of the same ailist that it now produces during the build process (prior to assembler reordering):

+    glabel ailist_0009
+        li        $a0, 0x01
+        li        $a1, 0
+        jal       aiSetAction
+        li        $a0, 0xfd
+        li        $a1, 0x0009
+        jal       aiSetReturnList
+        jal       aiStop
+    .L0009_0c_00:
+        jal       aiYield
+        b         .L0009_0c_00

 ## Room preloading

 The retail game loads room graphics data on the fly, based on rooms near the player and the direction they're looking.
 These rooms are then unloaded when not needed.
 When loading a room, the game uses a blocking DMA call which results in a lag frame (or a few if loading several rooms).
 There's extra processing associated with this as well, such as unzipping the graphics data and scanning the display lists.